Sako M23: Design

 The Sako M23 is based on the American AR-10 and AR-15 (originally designed by Eugene Stoner), with a proprietary self-regulating short stroke gas piston.

 As displayed in the announcement of the adoption of the rifle system by the Finnish Defence Forces, and confirmed by Major Mika Mäenpää, the rifle features a telescoping Magpul CTR stock, green ceramic surface treatment, ambidextrous controls, has a full length NATO Accessory Rail (STANAG 4694) on top of the receiver and handguard for sights and M-LOK rail on the handguard for various accessories.

 FDF issued kit of the M23 includes 10 and 20 round magazines, bipod and an Ase Utra sound suppressor.
 The TKIV 23 has a Steiner Optics M7Xi 2.9–20×50 telescopic sight with the Finnaccuracy MSR reticle variant MSR FDF reticle, while the KIV 23 has a Trijicon VCOG 1–6×24 telescopic sight.

 The Finnish Defence Forces also has signed a letter of intent with Nammo Lapua Oy for developing a domestically produced 7.62 cartridge for the Sako M23, the MG 3 and FN MAG which FDF uses.

+Adoption

+Finland

+The Finnish Defence Forces have adopted the rifle in two configurations, as the 7.62 KIV 23 (Kivääri 2023) designated marksman rifle variant and 7.62 TKIV 23 (Tarkkuuskivääri 2023) variant, which are to enter service in 2023.

+Sweden

+In March 2023, Sweden announced it will procure 5.56 and 7.62 variants of the Sako ARG to replace their current carbine, rifle, and DMR inventory.